poplatek/shaftlog/README.md

 notice will be changed when the software is deemed ready for general use.**

-Secure log transport in clouds.
 Shaftlog is a secure, highly available, fault tolerant log file synchronization tool.
 Shaftlog handles only the transport of log files to a centralized destination and leaves the processing of the log files for other tools.

 Features
 --------